 Toxic relationships can lead to sexually transmitted diseases, emotional stress, bad credit, domestic violence, criminal records, divorces, bankruptcy, and mental breakdowns.
 In addition, the stress caused by toxic relationships is a silent killer and a leading cause of heart attacks and strokes.
 Also, stress activates hormones that cause the body to store extra body fat.
 Finally, stress can lead to high blood pressure and depression as well.

 By avoiding or moving on from a toxic relationship, a person can make better decisions, save money, and improve their emotional, mental, physical, and sexual health.
-Healthy relationships also allow people to better focus on their career, financial, social, and health goals.
+Healthy relationships also allow people to focus on their career, financial, social, and health goals better.
 Unfortunately, toxic relationships cause many to waste time, energy, and emotions on negative feelings and thoughts.

 If you are in a toxic relationship, we encourage you to get help if you don’t feel strong enough to move on.
-Like drugs, alcohol, and cigarettes, not only are toxic relationships dangerous, but they are also addictive and challenging to break away from.
+Like drugs, alcohol, and cigarettes, toxic relationships are dangerous, but they are also addictive and challenging to break away from.